freirefellipe/ebac/README.md

 informações provenientes de dados, elaborados por você, ou carregados na internet.

-Aproveite bem as funcionalidades do nosso projeto **Ebac**.
+Aproveite bem as funcionalidades do nosso projeto **EBAC**.

 ---------------
-On **Ebac** you are going to find programs of various funcionalties, that will allow you to
+On **EBAC** you are going to find programs of various funcionalties, that will allow you to

 * ***search***
 * ***extract***